m-31/puppetdb_query/README.md

 # puppetdb_query - query puppetdb data from other sources

-Just store and update your puppet facts also in another database and query nodes or facts analogously.
+Just store and update your puppet facts also in another database and query nodes or facts from that other database.

 ## General